Our Impact

 External evaluations

-We have worked with renowned institutions to measure the impact of our project, including the RSA and Sussex University.
+We have worked with renowned institutions to measure the impact of our project, including the University of Edge Hill and the University of Sussex.

 RSA evaluation on music in prisons